-The following table sets forth information with respect to the Portfolios, as of April 15, 2019, regarding the record or beneficial ownership of 5% or more of any Portfolio's shares.
+The following table sets forth information with respect to the Portfolios, as of April 1, 2020, regarding the record or beneficial ownership of 5% or more of any Portfolio's shares.
+Shareholders who have the power to vote a large percentage of shares (at least 25% of the voting shares of a Portfolio) of a particular Portfolio can control the Portfolio and affect the outcome of a proxy vote or the direction of management of the Portfolio.